 Southern Oregon AVA, established in 2005, consists of five sub-appellations.
-The main varieties grown are Pinot Noir, Cabernet Sauvignon, Syrah, Merlot, Chardonnay, Tempranillo, and Viognier.
+Pinot Noir, Cabernet Sauvignon, Syrah, Merlot, Chardonnay, Tempranillo, and Viognier are the main varieties grown.

 In addition, there is the Columbia Gorge, established in 2004 and cultivating an assortment of varieties.
 Walla Walla received its AVA designation in 1984, and the dominant grape varieties include Riesling, Chardonnay, Cabernet Sauvignon, Merlot, Syrah, Sauvignon blanc, Pinot Gris, Gewürztraminer, Cabernet Franc, and Viognier.
 Finally, the Snake River Valley AVA obtained designated in 2007 and primarily grows Syrah, Cabernet Sauvignon, Riesling, Merlot, Gewürztraminer, and Chardonnay.
 The Columbia Gorge AVA and the Walla Walla AVA cross the border into Washington State, as does the Snake River Valley AVA into Idaho.

-A couple of months ago, Oregon Wine put on a virtual tasting Oregon Unexplored, which explored some of Oregon’s AVAs.
-I thought it would be ideal to share some of the information during Oregon Wine Month 2021.
+A couple of months ago, Oregon Wine put on a virtual tasting, Oregon Unexplored, which explored some of Oregon’s AVAs.
+I thought sharing some of the information during Oregon Wine Month 2021 would be ideal.
 In addition, I will share a few wineries that I recently discovered that deserve recognition during Oregon wine month.
 They represent the outstanding quality of wine produced in the Rogue Valley AVA.